mfsiat/bookListApp_js/README.md

  3. store class for local storage on the browser
  4. will be working with JS events
  5. for the design or layout we used a bootsstrap theme from bootswatch
+ 6. all the methods in JS are static

  a simple app to save a list of the books that i read.